-An emergency ordinance (Ordinance No. 74-20, reenacted by Ordinance No. 110-20 and Ordinance No. 156-20) temporarily requires certain health and scheduling protections for grocery store, drug store, restaurant, and on-demand delivery service employees during the public health emergency related to COVID-19.
+An emergency ordinance (Ordinance No. 74-20, as reenacted by Ordinance No. 110-20, Ordinance No. 156-20, and Ordinance No. 230-20) temporarily requires certain health and scheduling protections for grocery store, drug store, restaurant, and ondemand delivery service employees during the public health emergency related to COVID-19.

 The legislative digest for emergency Ordinance No. 74-20 is found in Board File No. 200360.
-Slightly edited, it summarizes the emergency ordinance as follows:
+Lightly edited, it summarizes the emergency ordinance as follows:

 The emergency ordinance provides certain protections for employees of "covered employers," which are grocery stores, drug stores, restaurants, and on-demand delivery services.
-Consistent with the presumption in California Labor Code Section 2750.3, which has not been demonstrated to be inapplicable, on-demand delivery service workers are defined as employees for the purposes of the emergency ordinance regardless of how the employer classifies them.
+On-demand delivery service workers are defined as employees for the purposes of the emergency ordinance regardless of how the delivery service classifies them.

-The emergency ordinance supplements and clarifies how Order No. C19-07i's social distancing and sanitation requirements apply in the on-demand delivery service context.
+The emergency ordinance supplements and clarifies the social distancing and sanitation requirements in the City's Stay-Safer-at-Home Health Order (Order No. C19-07o) in the on-demand delivery service context.
 The emergency ordinance requires on-demand delivery services to provide to or reimburse employees for the reasonable cost of purchasing necessary hand sanitizer, disinfecting cleaning supplies, and any needed personal protective equipment such as gloves and face masks, and to provide employees a social distancing protocol.
 Additionally, on-demand delivery services must offer delivery employees the option of a no-contact delivery method where feasible to facilitate social distancing and must provide employees detailed guidance on how to safely make both in-person and no-contact deliveries.
 On-demand delivery services also must require delivery drivers to regularly disinfect high-touch surfaces in their vehicles and compensate them for doing so.